eriknovak/anonipy/docs/development.md

 Once the changes are accepted into the project, the GitHub Actions automatically deploy the documentation to the `gh-pages` branch.

+## Update version

+The version needs to be updated in the following files:

+- `pyproject.toml`
+- `anonipy/version.py`

+The versions need to reflect the release version on GitHub.

 ## 📦️ Build package

 To build the package, run: